Inspiring Landscapes

 "I try to bring back pro-tographs of the magical majesty of our world's most beautiful wild scenery, of nature's own unspeakably magnificent fine art."

 I am always grateful, almost never take for granted, that I have been given a gifted life that allows me to see a lot of spectacular natural beauty.
 I often experience breathtakingly sublime wild places at times when no one else is within miles; particularly twilight, sunrises, sunsets, and animal behaviour.
 I try to capture those visions and bring them back for you and other appreciators.
-If fortune is with me, the images resemble the beauty I've seen.
+When fortune is with me, the images closely resemble the heart-stopping beauty I've seen.

 Many of my images support the definition that "good luck" is when preparation meets opportunity: Meteor Over Point Lobos, Condor Kiss, Mother Nature's Valentine (Heart), Eye Light, Big Sur Dawn, Welcome My Children, Point Lobos Blue-Green Flash, Big Sur Turbulence, Vivid Vision, and Half Dome Snow Smoke.